 In 1996, AAALAC changed its name to the Association for Assessment and Accreditation of Laboratory Animal Care International (AAALAC International).
 The name change reflected the organization's recognition in other countries, and its commitment to enhancing life sciences and quality animal care around the world.

-Today, nearly 1,000 organizations worldwide (as of 31 December 2017) are accredited by AAALAC International.
+Today, more than 1,000 organizations worldwide are accredited by AAALAC International.
 In 2016 AAALAC ceased spelling out its acronym in favor of simply using "AAALAC International" as its legal, official name.
 As AAALAC's accreditation program has grown to encompass many wildlife and agricultural animal research programs, dropping the use of the word "laboratory" in conjunction with AAALAC allows for greater inclusivity.

 In addition, more than 60 prestigious scientific, educational and other professional organizations are members of AAALAC International.
 These "Member Organizations" include the American Heart Association, American Veterinary Medical Association, Asian Federation of Laboratory Animal Science Associations, European Society of Laboratory Animal Veterinarians, the National Association for Biomedical Research, and the Society of Toxicology.
 Participation as a Member Organization demonstrates commitment to the responsible and humane use of animals in science.

 The Council on Accreditation is the group responsible for evaluating animal programs and determining their accreditation status.
 Members of the Council are chosen to serve based on their extensive experience in the fields of veterinary medicine, laboratory animal science or animal research, and their commitment to humane animal care and use.
 The Council is divided into North American, Pacific Rim and European Sections.